Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Results and Findings

 A final theme that emerged from analysis was the different roles or functions that participants attributed to explanations.
 Variations in participants’ interpretations of explanatory functions underscored the multifaceted nature of explanations, suggesting the need to design them in ways that reflect users’ underlying intentions and distinct goals and motivations.
-We organize this theme into three high-level explanatory functions described by participants: (1) calibrating urgency, (2) guiding actionability, and (3) providing caregiver insights.
+We organize this theme into three high-level explanatory functions described by participants: (1) calibrating urgency, (2) guiding actionability, and (3) providing insights into a partner's well-being.